-Answer: Relying [upon] wholeheartedness, speaking [of] Faith, Aspiration [and] Practice, [they are] not [with any one of them] before [and] after, [and] definitely not [with the] three [separate] .
+Answer: Relying [upon] wholeheartedness, speaking [of] Faith, Aspiration [and] Practice, [they are] not [with any one of them] before [or] after, [and] definitely not [with the] three [separate] .

 Because without Aspiration [and] Practice, [this is] not named [as] true Faith; without Practice [and] Faith, [this is] not named [as] true Aspiration; without Faith [and] Aspiration [this is] not named [as] true Practice.

-Now, completely due to, [with] Faith [and] Aspiration upholding [the] name [of Āmítuófó], thus [are] Faith, Aspiration [and] Practice three, [yet from] recitation [to] recitation, all [are] complete [as one], therefore [is this] named [as having] much good roots [and] blessed virtues [as] cause [and] condition.
+Now, completely due to, [with] Faith [and] Aspiration upholding [the] name [of Āmítuófó], thus [are] Faith, Aspiration [and] Practice three, [yet from] recitation [to] recitation, perfect [and] complete, therefore [is this] named [as having] much good roots [and] blessed virtues [as] cause [and] condition.

-[As the] Contemplation Sūtra [says, with] recitation [of] Buddha’s name thus, [from] thought [to] thought within, [this] ‘eradicates eighty koṭis [i.e. 10 million each] [of] kalpas [i.e. world cycles of about 1.3 trillion years each] [of] transgressions of births and deaths’, this [is] of [that] said.
+[As the] Contemplation Sūtra [says, with] calling [of] Buddha’s name thus, [from] thought [to] thought within, ‘eradicates eighty koṭis [i.e. 10 million each] [of] kalpas [i.e. world cycles of about 1.3 trillion years each] [of] transgressions of births [and] deaths’.
+This [is] of [that] said.

 If blessed [virtues and] good [roots from mindful recitation of Āmítuófó’s name are] not much, how can there be this great eradication of transgressions?